 If you have found this web page useful please feel free to contact me on my e-mail address: firstname.lastname@example.org If you have ideas of how to improve this page, I would be happy to hear of them.

 Wenn Lawson has an Autism Spectrum Disorder.
-However, Wenn has graduated, over time, from being a child considered to be intellectually disabled and 'almost incapable of doing as she is told' (as one school report stated) to a mum of four children with five university degrees.
-She now operates her own business.
+However, Wenn has graduated, over time, from being a child considered to be intellectually disabled to a parent of four children with five university degrees.
+He now operates his own business.

 As well as running training programs for those wanting to understand autism better, Wenn is a poet and a writer who possesses a real passion for words.
 "It was when I came to understand that 'words' could explain the world better that my love for them increased.
 With each and every word I have a corresponding picture.
 As these pictures form links within the chain of life so my experience becomes more 'real'.